 If you want to reduce your debt more efficiently, student loan refinancing is a good option that might be available to you.
-You may already know what the benefits can be, but here is why you shouldn’t wait to take advantage of refinancing:
+You may already know what the benefits of refinancing student loans can be, but here is why you shouldn’t wait to take advantage of refinancing:

 You could be leaving money on the table